ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/schedule-discrete-structures.md

     - **Assignment Statement**: an operation to store a value in a variable
     - **Iteration Construct**: a structure to support the repeated execution of operations
     - **Conditional Logic**: a construct to support decision making in a program
-    - **Quadratic Root**: value of a quadratic function where it intercepts the horizontal axis
+    - **Quadratic Root**: value(s) of a quadratic function where it intercepts the horizontal axis
     - **Square Root**: mathematical function that is the inverse of the square of a number

 ## Python Functions